 Memorable Manitobans: Jon Jonsson Bildfell (1870-1955)

 Born at Bildfelli, Arnessyslu, Iceland on 1 May 1870, son of Jon Ogmundsson (1832-1925) and Thjodbjorg Ingimundardottir, he came to Canada with his father and brothers in 1887 and settled on a farm near Churchbridge, Northwest Territories [now Saskatchewan].
 He worked on the farm in the summer and attended high school in Winnipeg during the winter.
 He taught at Markland School during the summers of 1896 to 1898.
 In 1898, he went to the Yukon during the Klondike Gold Rush, remaining there for three years then returning to Winnipeg in 1901.
-He worked in the real estate business until 1903.
+He worked in the real estate business and built several apartment blocks.

-He served as Editor of the Icelandic weekly newspaper The Logberg from 1917 to 1927, Manager of Columbia Press, and was Vice-President of the Jon B’Jornson Academy.
+He served as Editor of the Icelandic weekly newspaper Logberg (1917-1927), Manager of Columbia Press, and was Vice-President of the Jon B’Jornson Academy.
 In 1930 he organized a visit to Iceland by Canadians and American of Icelandic descent, in commemoration of the 1,000 year celebrations.
 He studied the eider duck and eider down conservation in Baffin Land, on behalf of the federal government, from 1939 to 1940.

 Pioneers and Prominent People of Manitoba, Winnipeg: Canadian Publicity Company, 1925.